Ex-fishermen from across North East Lincolnshire will be recognised at a reunion evening to be held at Grimsby’s Fishing Heritage Centre this month.

-Organised by the centre and The Fishermen’s Mission, it is hoped that up to 200 ex-trawlermen will attend the event on Thursday 20 June, between 6pm and 10pm, to celebrate their part in the local fishing industry.
+Organised by the centre and The Fishermen’s Mission, it is hoped that up to 150 former trawlermen will attend the event on Thursday 16 June, between 6pm and 10pm, to celebrate the vital part they played in Great Grimsby’s fishing industry.

-Guests will have exclusive use of the centre and Ross Tiger trawler for the evening and will enjoy guided talks, music and free food and refreshments.
+Guests will have exclusive use of the centre for the evening and will enjoy music and free food and refreshments.

-Councillor Callum Procter, portfolio holder for tourism, heritage and culture, said: “I’m thrilled this evening is returning once again to honour these men in this way.
-Their part in the history and prosperity of this town is immense.
+Councillor Tom Furneaux, portfolio holder for culture, heritage and the visitor economy, said: “I’m very pleased this evening is returning once again to honour those who risked their lives at sea to bring home one of Britain’s most popular dishes.
+Their part in the history and prosperity of this town is immense.”

-Dave Ornsby, acting operations officer at the centre, said: “We’re delighted that the reunions have been such a success and that the strong relationship we have forged with the Fishermen’s Mission and Young’s Seafood has enabled such a special event for our local fishermen to take place.
+David Ornsby, operations manager at the centre, added: “We’re delighted that the reunions have been such a success and that the strong relationship we have forged with the Fishermen’s Mission has enabled such a special event for our local fishermen to take place.